 Salt-free water softeners may need up to $225, depending on the method they utilize.
 Electricity cost will typically range between $0-$25 again, depending on the method used.

 The Ideal Water Softener for Your Home

-The benefits of salt-based water softeners may outweigh those of salt-free water softeners.
+The benefits of salt-based softeners may outweigh those of salt-free softeners.
 A salt-based system will actually deal with the minerals that cause water hardness.
 A softener salt consisting of sodium makes the water soft.

 A saltless system act to negate the effect of the mineral ions in the water, although not eliminating them.
 In the end, you do not get soft water.
 The system is ideal for people who worry about maintenance and sodium content in the water.

 There are stark differences between a salt vs salt-free water softener.
 The main difference is the working mechanism for the two types of softeners.

 A salt-based system uses sodium salts to replace the water mineral ions, making the water soft.
 There is a regeneration cycle that periodically replaces the magnesium and calcium ions with sodium or potassium ions.